On the o-minimal Hilbert's fifth problem

 \item for every definable subsets $S_1$ and $S_2$ of $X$, if $S_1\cap \bar{S_2}=\bar{S_1}\cap S_2=\emptyset $, then there are disjoint open definable subsets $U_1$ and $U_2$ of $X$ such that $S_i\subseteq U_i$ for $i=1,2.$\\ \end{enumerate}

-In topology a Hausdorff compact space is normal and moreover completely definably normal.
-In the paper \cite{emp} it was showed that if ${\mathbb M}$ has definable choice, then every Hausdorff definably compact definable space is definably normal, however the following shows that definable choice functions is not enough to guarantee complete definable normality:\\
+In topology a Hausdorff compact space is normal and moreover completely normal.
+In the paper \cite[Theorem 2.11]{emp} it was shown that if ${\mathbb M}$ has definable choice, then every Hausdorff definably compact definable space is definably normal.
+The following shows that definable choice functions is not enough to guarantee complete definable normality:\\

 \begin{expl} {\em Let $I_1=\langle (-_1d_1, d_1), $ $0_1, +_1, -_1, <\rangle $ and $I_2=\langle (-_2d_2, d_2), $ $0_2, +_2, $ $-_2, $ $<\rangle $ be two orthogonal definable group-intervals.
 Let $(b_1, b'_1)\subseteq I_1$ and $(b_2, b'_2)\subseteq I_2$ be definable sub-intervals bounded in $I_1$ and $I_2$ respectively and consider also a point $\langle a,b \rangle \in (b_1, b'_1)\times (b_2, b'_2).$ Take $X=[b_1, b'_1]\times [b_2, b'_2]$ and $U=((b_1, b'_1)\times (b_2, b'_2)) \setminus \{ \langle a,b \rangle \},$ and take $A=\{ a \} \times (b_2,b'_2)$ and $B=(b_1, b'_1)\times \{ b \}.$